impresso/newsagency-classification/lib/bert_classification/README.md

 pip install torchserve torch-model-archiver
 ```

 TorchServe is a flexible and easy-to-use tool for serving and scaling PyTorch models in production.
-The current models `agency-fr` and `agency-de` are in the associated folders with the same name.
-The naming convention that TorchServe accepts is similar to HuggingFace models, therefore, the folders containing the models can only be folders with the same names as the models (`agency-fr` and `agency-de`) and they need to be in the same folder where TorchServe is started.
+The current models `newsagency-model-fr` and `newsagency-model-de` are in the associated folders with the same name.
+The naming convention that TorchServe accepts is similar to HuggingFace models, therefore, the folders containing the models can only be folders with the same names as the models (`newsagency-model-fr` and `newsagency-model-de`) and they need to be in the same folder where TorchServe is started.
 TorchServe accepts *pth models but it prefers scripted models with TorchScript.
 TorchScript is a way to create serializable and optimizable models from PyTorch code.

 The models were converted with TorchScript and `export_models.py` saves the checkpoint files in torchscript (`traced_model_de.pt`, `traced_model_fr.pt`) in the same folders.
 ```